ccallawa/alyvix_doc/test_case_data_format.rst

 Test Case Files
 ===============

 Each time you exit Designer or Selector by pressing the :bbutton:`OK` button, or save an object in Editor, the JSON object representing the test case is saved in the current directory under the file name:

 :file:`<filename>.alyvix`

 where ``filename`` is the value of the ``-f`` parameter passed when starting Editor or Designer.

-If you then call Alyvix Robot with that file as a parameter, when it finishes it will create a new file based on the original test case, but with the resulting measures included.
+If you then call Alyvix Robot :ref:`via the command line <alyvix_robot_result_cli>` with that file as a parameter, when it finishes it will create a new file based on the original test case, but with the resulting measures included.
 The file name will have the timestamp at the moment of execution appended:

 :file:`<filename>_<full-timestamp>.alyvix`